IDKDeadXD/OEDOCS/docs/getting-started/first-setup.md

 ---
-lastUpdated: 2026-03-13
+lastUpdated: 2026-03-13T12:00:00Z
 ---

 # First Setup

-After installing Obsidian Essentials, follow this guide to complete your initial server configuration.
+After installing Obsidian Essentials, follow this guide to complete your initial configuration.
 This only needs to be done once.

 ---

 ## Step 1 - Claim the Owner Role

 The first thing you must do is designate yourself as the **server owner**.
-This gives you full access to every feature and permission in the add-on.
+This gives you full access to every feature in the add-on.

 1. Make sure you are **operator (OP)** on the world or realm.
 2. Join the world and open chat.